DIlloney/Speedrunner-Mod/misc/vanilla-food-changes-1.9.md

 # VANILLA FOOD CHANGES (v.1.9.0)
-• Aples will now 3 hunger bars and give more saturation.
+• Apples will now 3 hunger bars and give more saturation.

 • Baked potatoes will now fill 3 hunger bars and give more saturation.